 Non-Operating Interest Expense

 Non-operating interest expense results from our credit facilities.
-Period-over-period variances correspond to an increase in interest rate and changes in the level of outstanding indebtedness relating to these facilities.
+Period-over-period variances correspond to higher LIBOR rates and the fixed interest rate on our senior unsecured notes issued in March 2017.

 Loss on Extinguishment of Debt